TL;DR

 A serious illness can be financially devastating.
 Even with the NHS covering medical bills, the hidden costs—lost income, home modifications, travel to specialist centres, or paying for private treatments not available on the NHS—can be overwhelming.

-- How the Payout Helps: The money is yours to use as you see fit.
+- How the claim payment Helps: The money is yours to use as you see fit.
 It can give you the breathing space to step back from work, reduce your hours, or prevent you from having to dip into your pension or savings, allowing you to focus entirely on your recovery.

 Pillar 3: Income Protection – The Lifeline for Your Livelihood